 Side note: the book covers come from Goodreads and ye can click on them to add the books to yer Goodreads’ Ports for Plunder List.

 So there ye have it.
-Me second reflections on some young adult books from me past.
+Me second reflections on some of me favorites from me past.
 Arrrr!!